 Best Messaging App for Android: Top 25 Picks

 The concept of text message apps has evolved from social media networks which, obviously, offered a private messaging feature.
-What was once just an integrated feature on those websites has evolved to become its own separate thing, in the form of a standalone mobile texting app.
-Nowadays, messaging apps on mobile platforms have more traction on daily basis than most apps can even come close to.
+What was once just an integrated feature on those websites has evolved to become its own separate thing, in the form of a standalone texting app.
+Nowadays, messaging apps on mobile platforms have more traction on a daily basis than most apps can even come close to.
 The popularity is through the roof.
 The ease of use, combined with the convenience these apps provide, is a reason big enough to justify their tremendous growth in usage.
 The biggest messaging apps, which are part of Facebook’s “Family” services, have an estimated 2.1 billion unique users daily.
-Facebook owns two of the best messaging apps for Android currently available on the market as part of its “Family” services—WhatsApp and Facebook Messenger.
+Facebook owns two of the best messaging apps for Android currently available on the market—WhatsApp and Facebook Messenger.

 So what do these texting apps offer that SMS does not?
 Why do people actually prefer to use messaging apps as opposed to traditional SMS?
 The answer boils down to couple of factors, each presenting its own, unique value.